xckevinc/sitemapgenerator/README.md

   sub-domain of cnn.com.
 Should these two domains be considered separate or equal when evaluating links to be "internal" or "external?"

-Going Beyond:
-	Create configuration files for test cases to use multiple source html files to verify results
+  Creating configuration files for test cases to use multiple source html files to verify results creates a dilemma for the structure of my test classes.
+My preference is to use multiple granular tests for each method in the Scraper classes but by wrapping them into one parent test makes it easier for me to pull test conditions directly from a file.